spockframework/spock/docs/interaction_based_testing.rst

 .. [#creating] For additional ways to create mock objects, see :ref:`OtherKindsOfMockObjects` and :ref:`ALaCarteMocks`.

-.. [#targetContext] Also, it isn't technically possible to reference the ``subscriber`` variable from the closure, because it is being declared as part of the same statement.
+.. [#targetContext] The ``subscriber`` variable cannot be referenced from the closure because it is being declared as part of the same statement.

-.. [#equality] Arguments are compared according to Groovy equality, which is based on, but more relaxed than, Java equality (in particular for numbers).

 .. [#automagic] You may know this behavior from Groovy's `MockFor <http://groovy.codehaus.org/gapi/groovy/mock/interceptor/MockFor.html>`_ and